West's Furniture Showroom: History

 The project also appeared in publications including IndesignLive (12 August 2009), Brisbane Modern (Issue 3, 2009), Architecture Australia (vol. 99, January–February 2010), Feminity (6 August 2010), and Architecture and Urban Design in Brisbane (vol. 1, 2012).
 Brisbane Open House, an event launched in 2010 to promote the 'hidden wealth of architecture, engineering and history in buildings and places around Brisbane city', featured West's Furniture Showroom in 2011, 2012 and 2013.
 The building was also included in the 2014 exhibition Hot Modernism: Building Modern Queensland, 1945–75 at the State Library of Queensland, along with furniture pieces from the Wests' collection.

-After a short period of vacancy, in September 2015 the former West's Furniture Showroom is being renovated for use as a retail tenancy, with the rear additions converted into living quarters.
+After a short period of vacancy, in September 2015 the former West's Furniture Showroom was renovated for use as a retail tenancy, with the rear additions converted into living quarters.
+In June 2023, the Australian Institute of Architects announced it would be purchasing the building for its Queensland headquarters.